 The Chemistry department currently offers two programs of study.
 The first program is for students planning to transfer in physical sciences, biological sciences or engineering.
 The second program is for students majoring in allied health majors, such as nursing and radiation technology programs.
 All courses include a lecture and laboratory component.
 The lecture and lab are offered as a single course offering so that students have continuity between the lecture and lab components.

-Chemistry Classes Offered at the El Camino College Compton Center
+Chemistry Classes Offered at the Compton College

 Chemistry 1A General Chemistry I